lsingh123/illogicalclocks/docs/experiment.md

 ## Experimental Setup

 We ran each experiment with 3 virtual machines for 4 minutes at a time.
 Trial 1-5 ran the machines for 4 minutes.
 Trials 6-7 reduced the probability of an internal event to 1/2, and Trials 8-9 reduced this probability further to 3/10.
-Tick rates were generated initialized randomly.
+Tick rates were initialized randomly.
 This report will include plots we found especially interesting.
 To see all data, go to `plots/` The code that generated these plots is in `code/` `code/spacetime_plot.py` generated the spacetime diagrams and `code/time_plot` generated the clock drift graphs.